 Look for your Student ID Number in your email a few days after submitting your application

 Select the class(es) you would like to attend

 If the semester has not started, you may register online immediately using on the My Mission Portal.

 If the semester has already started, please wait until the first week of the next month.
-Then you may go to the class you want to attend and ask to add.
-For online classes, you can email the instructor.
+Then you may email the class instructor to request an add code.
 If there is space for more students in the class, the instructor will give you an add code (4-digit number) to use in the Portal.
-We don’t recommend that students try to add after week seven.
+We don’t recommend that students try to add after week seven of the semester.

 Type of ESL Programs

 - Improve your English skills to earn a certificate, degree, or transfer to a four-year college.

 - For low-intermediate to advanced students in an academic setting.

 - Improve your English skills to get a better job.